BernardinD/PhotoWordFind/README.md

 ```

 The script sets the project to `pwfapp-f314d`, ensures Eclipse Temurin JDK 17 is
+installed and makes its path persistent for future terminals without altering
+existing JDK setups.
+The JDK location is stored in the `PWF_JAVA_HOME`
+environment variable and added to your user `PATH`.
+The current session's
-installed and available on `PATH`, then registers the keystore's SHA‑1
+`JAVA_HOME` is set accordingly so Gradle can find `keytool`.
+It then registers the keystore's SHA‑1
 fingerprint with the Firebase app
 `1:1082599556322:android:66fb03c1d8192758440abb` if it has not already been
 added.
 It also writes a `.bootstrap_complete` file in the project root.
 The